Table of Contents

 - a whopping 33% on highways.

-So, it’s important that your drivers maintain proper speeds to reduce their fuel usage.
-Easier to do when you have GPS tracking.
+So, your drivers must maintain proper speeds to reduce their fuel usage.
+Easier to do when you have an app for GPS tracking.

 It provides information on their current speed and alerts you when a vehicle is driving too fast.
 This helps you identify and communicate to the aggressive drivers that they need to slow down.
 They will then realize that they must maintain the speed limit to avoid excessive fuel usage.